Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Analysis

 \subsection{Qualitative Analysis}

-In \cref{fig:qualitative sample}, we compare the responses on MMHal-Bench between the LLaVA-1.5 model and LLaVA-1.5 with ACG.
-In the upper example, LLaVA-1.5 hallucinates in the later decoding stages, whereas LLaVA-1.5 with ACG avoids such hallucination and instead correctly mentions the ``\texttt{brick floor}”.
-In the bottom example, LLaVA-1.5 shows an inaccurate scene interpretation and hallucination.
-In contrast, LLaVA-1.5 with ACG correctly identifies that ``\texttt{This photo is taken at a beach}”, which matches with the ground truth answer.
-These qualitative examples validate that our method effectively suppresses hallucinations by preserving visual grounding and maintaining contextual accuracy throughout the generation process.
+In \cref{fig:qualitative sample}, we compare responses from the baseline LLaVA-1.5 model and LLaVA-1.5 with ACG on MMHal-Bench.
+In the upper example, the baseline hallucinates in the later decoding stages, whereas ACG avoids this error and instead correctly mentions the ``\texttt{brick floor}''.
+In the lower example, the baseline produces an inaccurate scene interpretation, while ACG correctly identifies that ``\texttt{This photo is taken at a beach}''.
+These examples illustrate that ACG can suppress hallucinations while preserving visual grounding and improving contextual consistency.